openstack/openstack-manuals/doc/common/glossary.rst

       An IP address, typically assigned to a router, that passes network traffic between different networks.

+   generic network virtualization encapsulation (Geneve)

+      A flexible network protocol that adapts to the changing needs and capabilities of devices in virtualized networks.
+It provides a tunneling framework without being prescriptive, supporting evolving network requirements.
+Geneve is predominantly used for OVN projects networks.

    generic receive offload (GRO)

       Feature of certain network interface drivers that